Bayonne, New Jersey: Rail

+Bus

-Bus transportation is provided on three main north–south streets of the city: Broadway, Kennedy Boulevard, and Avenue C, by the state-operated NJ Transit.
-Several private bus lines also operated here, but as of 2025 was replaced by NJ Transit.
-The former Broadway Bus (now NJ Transit Route 12) ran solely inside Bayonne city limits, while bus lines on Avenue C and Kennedy Boulevard run to various end points in Jersey City.
-The NJ Transit 120 runs between Avenue C in Bayonne and Battery Park in Downtown Manhattan during rush hours in peak direction while the 81 provides service to Jersey City.
+Bus transportation is provided on three main north–south streets of the city: Broadway, Kennedy Boulevard, and Avenue C, by NJ Transit (NJT).
+Several private bus lines once operated in Bayonne, but as of 2025 have all been replaced by NJ Transit.
+Route 12 (formerly Broadway Bus) runs solely inside Bayonne city limits along Broadway.
+The 10 and 119 run on Kennedy Boulevard providing service to the Journal Square Transportation Center in Jersey City and Port Authority Bus Terminal in Midtown Manhattan via the Lincoln Tunnel respectively.
+On Avenue C, the 120 runs to Battery Park in Downtown Manhattan via the Holland Tunnel during rush hours in peak direction while the 81 provides service to Exchange Place in Jersey City.
+Routes 6 and 8 also serve northern Bayonne.

 MTA Regional Bus Operations provides bus service between Bayonne and Staten Island on the S89 route, which connects the 34th Street light rail station and the Eltingville neighborhood on Staten Island with no other stops in Bayonne.
 It is the first interstate bus service operated by the New York City Transit Authority.